Updated: May 7, 2025

 Navigating legal and financial processes

-Real estate agencies should include legal guidance to ensure you are aware of any legal implications with the purchase and direct you to a trustworthy real estate lawyer.
+Real estate agencies will ensure you are aware of any legal implications with the purchase and direct you to a trustworthy real estate lawyer should you need one.
 To discover why you should consider working with a real estate lawyer, check out our article, Real Estate Lawyer Lisbon.

 They will also be able to recommend banks to provide a smooth process for securing a mortgage to finance the property.